beetbox/beets/docs/plugins/yamleditor.rst

 Yamleditor Plugin
 =================
-The ``yamleditor`` plugin lets you open the tags, fields from a group of items , edit them in a text-editor and save them back.
+The ``yamleditor`` plugin lets you open the tags, fields from a group of items, edit them in a text-editor and save them back.

 You simply put in a query like you normally do in beets.